 Light: Part Sun to Full Shade

 Bloom Time: Late winter/early spring to early summer

 Spread: 18″ to 24″

-Plant Lenten Rose so the crown is just below the soil.
+Plant Lenten Rose in the spring or the fall so the crown is just below the soil.
 Make sure not to plant them too deep or they won’t produce as many flowers.